The King's (The Cathedral) School

-Founded by King Henry VIII, The King's (The Cathedral) School is a state-funded Church of England school located in Peterborough, England.
+Founded by King Henry VIII in 1541, The King's (The Cathedral) School is a state-funded Church of England Cathedral Chorister School located in Peterborough, England.
+It is the chorister school for Peterborough Cathedral.
+Former pupils are known as Old Petriburgians.

-Although for centuries a boys-only grammar school, "Kings" is now mixed and has a Junior Department in Madeley House.
+Although for centuries a boys-only grammar school, "Kings" is now mixed and has a junior department in Madeley House.
 Madeley House was previously the home for boarders, and many cathedral choristers were boarders there; but now the school has day pupils only.
-On 1 January 2011, the school became an academy, controversially abandoning its historic name, "King's School, Peterborough", and adopting a new title.

-Foundation
+As part of the wider chapter of Peterborough Cathedral, the headteacher retains his own stall in the quire today.

+The Cathedral Chorister School

-King's School was founded by King Henry VIII in 1541 as the Cathedral School to educate 'twenty poor boys' and is one of seven established, re-endowed or renamed, during the Dissolution of the Monasteries.
-To this day the school maintains close links with Peterborough Cathedral.
-Until 1976 the school was a Church of England grammar school for around 450 boys.
-1976 saw the school become both comprehensive and coeducational.
-Until 1997, however, there remained provision for boys to board.
+The King's School was founded by King Henry VIII in 1541 as the Cathedral School to educate 'twenty poor boys' and is one of seven established, re-endowed or renamed, during the Dissolution of the monasteries.
+Originally, the school was housed in the Cathedral Precincts at the Becket Chapel.
+The headmaster was paid £16–3s–4d, his deputy £8 per annum.
+School began at 5.00 a.m., with prayers in the Cathedral at 6.30 a.m.
+The curriculum consisted largely of Latin, Greek and Scripture.

+The King's School remains the Cathedral Chorister School and educates the boy and girl Cathedral Choristers in Years 3–8.
+The whole school attend services at Peterborough Cathedral, marking the beginning and end of the 3 school terms.
 It is one of only three Anglican cathedral schools in the UK to be funded through the state system, the other two being Bristol Cathedral Choir School and The Minster School, Southwell in Nottinghamshire.
 There are also two state-funded Roman Catholic choir schools: St Edward's College in Liverpool and the London Oratory.

+By 1872, the School had 67 pupils and was outgrowing its cramped premises in the Cathedral precincts.
+The governors moved to purchase land for a new school, initially in Thorpe Road.
+A fatal accident at the railway crossing caused a change of heart, and the current site was purchased instead on Park Road, which the Peterborough Land Company was in the process of developing.
+The School was built by John Thompson, a local builder and former pupil; it moved in on 13 October 1885.